 Financial need: As determined by your institution using the federal methodology and/or your institution's own standards.

 Need-based aid: College-funded or college-administered award from institutional, state, federal, or other sources for which a student must have financial need to qualify.
 This includes both institutional and noninstitutional student aid (grants, jobs, and loans).

 Need-based scholarship or grant aid: Scholarships and grants from institutional, state, federal, or other sources for which a student must have financial need to qualify.

-Need-based scholarship aid: Loans and jobs from institutional, state, federal, or other sources for which a student financial need to qualify.
-Need-based scholarship or grant aid: Scholarships and grants, federal, or other sources for which a student must have financial need to qualify.
-Need-based scholarship or grant aid: Scholarships and grants, federal, or other sources for which a student must demonstrate financial need to qualify.
+Need-based self-help aid: Loans and jobs from institutional, state, federal, or other sources for which a student must demonstrate financial need to qualify.

 Non-need-based scholarship or grant aid: Scholarships and grants, gifts, or merit-based aid from institutional, state, federal, or other sources (including unrestricted funds or gifts and endowment income) awarded solely on the basis of academic achievement, merit, or any other non-need-based reason.
-When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as needbased aid.
+When reporting questions H1 and H2, non-need-based aid that is used to meet need should be counted as need-based aid.

 Note: Suggested order of precedence for counting non-need money as need-based:

-Note: Suggested order of precedence for counting non-need money as need-based:

 Non-need institutional grants

 Non-need tuition waivers

 Non-need athletic awards

 Non-need federal grants

 Non-need state grants

 Non-need outside grants

 Non-need student loans

 Non-need parent loans

 Non-need work

-Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a

-student need not demonstrate financial need to qualify.
+Non-need-based self-help aid: Loans and jobs from institutional, state, or other sources for which a student need not demonstrate financial need to qualify.